Use case / couples

 Schedule a monthly money date

-Set a recurring 30-minute calendar event to review last month together and plan next month.
-Keep it low-stakes and forward-looking - reviewing past overspending for blame leads nowhere.
-Focus on what you want to change going forward and how the app can help you track it.
+Set a recurring 30 minute calendar event to review last month and plan next month.
+Keep it low stakes and forward looking.
+Reviewing past overspending for blame leads nowhere.

 Agree on personal spending money

-Give each partner an agreed amount of no-questions-asked spending money each month.
-This eliminates guilt around personal purchases while keeping joint finances transparent.
-Even a modest amount ($50-$200/month each) dramatically reduces money-related conflict.
+Give each partner an agreed amount of no questions asked spending money each month.
+Even a modest amount ($50 to $200 each) reduces money related conflict significantly.

 Track joint goals visually

-Shared goals like vacations, home down payments, or emergency funds benefit from visible progress.
-Set up the goal in your budgeting app and check it together regularly.
-Progress visibility is more motivating than abstract savings numbers in a bank account.
+Shared goals (vacations, home down payments, emergency funds) benefit from visible progress.
+Open the goal in your budgeting app together every couple of weeks.

-If your partner is reluctant to budget, start by connecting just your joint checking account.
-Once the app shows useful data from that account alone, the value becomes clear and expanding to more accounts feels natural rather than invasive.
+If your partner is reluctant, connect just the joint checking account first.
+Once the app shows useful data from one account, expanding to more feels natural rather than invasive.